SSO

 with a colon between each.
 See the following examples:

-async authenticateAPI(payload: AuthDudaInterface): Promise<boolean> {
+async function authenticateAPI(payload: AuthDudaInterface): Promise<boolean> {

 if (